fmillion-mnsu/cs401-f24/G_ASSIGN1.md

 > Building the kernel is quite processor-intensive.
 You should work together in a group, but I suggest you determine who has the most powerful machine in your group and use that machine for the process.

+> Building on Apple Silicon (ARM processor) is slightly different and I haven't been able to thoroughly test it.
+To be "safe", assuming you have a group member with a Windows machine, go with that one.
+If you *only* have Macs on your team...good luck, and I'll try to help out wherever I can if things don't seem to work as documented here!

 ## Steps

 1. Ensure that you have all of the tools necessary on your Linux installation to build software.
 On Ubuntu, the following command will install the **toolchain** used for compiling C and C++ applications, including the kernel: `sudo apt install build-essential`